 I suggest taking your bin into the grass on a sunny day or laying a towel underneath for easy clean-up.
 Use the top of the container to cover and save for another day!
 We like to bury the animals and have the boys find the specific animal that I name.
 Or when they find one, they name it!

 The look n’ see sensory bottle is great for car rides, taking to the beach or just to have on hand!
 Your kids will love helping you make this since it’s simple and basically mess-free.
 The things you’ll need for your sensory bottle are:

 5. Plastic sea life animals (small enough to fit inside)

 6. Decorative beads or marbles

-Put the animals and beads in the bottle, followed by water, adding the blue food coloring last.
-Close the bottle and give it a good shake until the water is the shade of blue you desire.
-Glue the top of the bottle on, so that it can’t be opened by little hands and enjoy!
+Add the materials to the bottle, followed by water and adding the blue food coloring last.
+Close the bottle and give it a good shake until the water is the shade you desire.
+Glue the top of the bottle on, so that it can’t be opened by little hands.

-As simple as it is, there are a lot of great ways to use the sensory bottle.
-We enjoy naming the creatures inside and get an even bigger kick out of matching them at the beach, the aquarium or in our books at home!
-These bottles can be themed around anything and they make for easy, fun teaching.
+We use our bottle by naming the creatures inside and even matching them at the beach, the aquarium or in our books at home!
+These bottles can be themed for anything and they make for easy, fun learning.

 During this time, we’d also continue our learning indoors on days we stayed at home.
-We’d sing songs about sea life (Baby Shark, Baby Beluga), play with Kinetic Sand, put our sea animals in the bathtub and make waves, watch the Our Planet movie and make a few sea creature crafts (maybe I’ll share those as well in the near future)!
+We’d sing songs about sea life (Baby Shark, Baby Beluga), play with Kinetic Sand, put our sea animal sin the bathtub and make waves, watch the Our Planet movie and make a few other sea creature crafts!

 These sensory activities will keep your kids entertained while giving them more understanding of life under the sea.
 They are great pastimes and can be fun for the whole family.
 If you give them a try, let me know what you think!
 New ideas are always welcome!